 Table of Contents

-Whether you already caption, aren’t sure if you need to caption, or are completely new to closed captioning, you’ll find something to learn in this guide.
+Whether you already caption, aren’t sure if you need to caption, or are completely new to captioning, you’ll find something to learn in this guide.

 With the massive proliferation of online video content, it’s become more important to make online video accessible.